 - The transaction should be shown on the corporation's books and records as a loan.
 It should also be listed on any shareholder or corporation financial statements.

 - Repayments should be made following the terms set forth in the promissory note, with the loan repaid in a timely manner.

 Note that with a loan being repaid in small amounts, the growth of the loan and a loan paid off at year's end then immediately renewed at the beginning of the next year send the message that the loan is not a true debtor-creditor relationship.

 It's also important that owners not violate corporate formalities or their responsibility to the minority shareholders and third parties to avoid tax dangers.
 One of the formalities includes meetings with the members of the board.
 It may also include the borrower abstaining from the vote to approve the loan.

 Adhering to any formalities the company sets ensures all facts are communicated.
 Following the formalities also protects the company and the borrower from potential claims that may arise from officers, minority shareholders, and the government.

 If you need help with answering the question can I borrow money from my LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.